sguox002/leetcode/review/dp.md

         return dp[n-1];
     }
 ```
-- tmin can also set as price[0] and then the two statements in the loop shall be reversed.
+tmin can also set as price[0] and then the two statements in the loop shall be reversed.
-- since only involves i-1, we can reduce memory to O(1)

 ### 122	Best Time to Buy and Sell Stock		Easy
 perform as many transactions as possible